 Of course, before you swap any product, always read the packaging and check ingredients if you have any allergies or skin conditions.

 Check out my beauty downshift challenge blog for more examples of the types of make-up and skincare you can downshift, and where to get the best 'dupes' readers have told us about.

-If you normally carry face wipes to avoid taking a liquid cleanser, they usually come in a pack of 25 – or less if you're forking out for travel-size – which means the cost can add up.
+If you normally carry biodegradeable face wipes to avoid taking a liquid cleanser, they often come in a pack of 25 – or less if you're forking out for travel-size – which means the cost can add up.
 However, they're usually large enough to wipe off all your make-up, clean your face and possibly more – so why not rip or cut them into four pieces instead?

 You'll take that pack of 25 to a pack of 100, enabling you to buy fewer packs, using less plastic and spending less money.
-It's important to note, if you do use these kinds of wipes, bin 'em after use and do not flush them down the toilet – they won't degrade and could even block your pipes.
+It's important to note, if you do use these kinds of wipes, bin them after use and do not flush them down the toilet – they won't degrade and could even block your pipes.
 Remember, plumbers aren't cheap.

 Of course, if you have space, decanting your usual cleanser and using reusable fabric make-up wipes is also an eco-MoneySaving option.

 New.
 Reuse items that don't suit the skin on your face

 Obviously you shouldn't reuse a product that you're allergic to, but if like me you have skin on the oilier (read: angrier!) side then you might've bought products such as SPF and moisturisers for your face that simply don't agree with it.
 What are you supposed to do with them?

 As you can't usually return open items that don't suit, I've taken to using moisturisers and other skincare products such as serum as hand cream, and facial SPFs on my hands or arms instead of face.
 I've found it's a good way to use up items without losing the value of them by binning them, and once you've used them up you can recycle the packaging they came in too.

 Sell your empty perfume bottles on eBay for about £5